-If you would like to add a few apple trees to your garden or to your homestead and are maybe a bit hesitant, I hope this article will encourage and assure you that a few apple trees or a small home orchard is a worthwhile investment and is much less trouble than most people imagine it to be.
+If you would like to add apple trees to your homestead and are perhaps a bit hesitant, I hope this article will encourage and assure you that a few apple trees or a small home orchard is a worthwhile investment and is much less trouble than most people imagine it to be.

 Apples and all fruit trees need at least 8 -10 hours of full sun every day.
 Fruit trees need plenty of space between them so the air can freely circulate.
-Never plant apple trees or any type of fruit tree in a low-lying wet area, and you want to avoid areas where frost can run down a hillside or collect in pockets.
+Never plant apple trees or any type of fruit tree in a low-lying wet area.
+You’ll also want to avoid areas where frost can run down a hillside or collect in pockets.

 Types of Trees